Collage

 By following these steps, I ended up with a neckline that looked good.

-• mark the centre stitch with a safety pin or other marker.
-This is especially important on the first few rounds.
+• mark the centre stitch at the bottom of the v with a safety pin or other marker.

-• rib until one stitch before the centre stitch.
+• round 1: starting with a k1, work the k1 p1 rib until one stitch before the centre stitch.

 The stitch before the centre stitch is waiting to be worked

 • with the yarn at the back of your work, slip the next stitch purlwise onto the right hand needle.
-(NB: when I use the term "purlwise" it is to imply that the stitch should be slipped without twisting it.)
+(NB: when I use the term "purlwise" it is to imply that the stitch should be slipped without twisting it.
+In the rest of the pattern, all stitches that are slipped are done without twisting them.)

 • slip the centre stitch onto a cable needle and keep it to the front of your work.